nocti1/HaloCE-Gametype-Editor/README.md

 # HaloCE Gametype Editor
 A fully-featured gametype editor for Halo Custom Edition.

-This tool lets you edit the native gametype format for Halo (blam.lst) with an easy interface.
+This tool was created to edit the native gametype format for Halo (blam.lst) with greater ease and flexability.
-It allows for custom values to be set as well as fixing an issue the original game has when creating a Capture The Flag gametype with more than 1 score limit; it gives you enough control to potentially break the gametype too, so keep that in mind.
+It allows for custom values to be set as well as fixing an issue the original game has when creating a Capture The Flag gametype with a score limit higher than 1.

 In the future I intend to implement a warnings system to notify you if you've set values outside of ranges that would be possible in the normal game.
+Some things outside of these ranges will work fine but some may have unintended consequnces, the details pages in the advanced view will be updated with more detailed information in time as it's discovered.

 HaloCE Gametype Editor features 2 main viewing modes: a normal view (an interface that mimics the original game), and the advanced view, which allows you to set almost any value in most fields.

-## Normal interface
+#### Normal interface
 Edit gametypes with an interface that mimics the original game.
 ![HaloCE Gametype Editor (Normal)](assets/interface_normal.png)

-## Advanced interface
+#### Advanced interface
 Edit gametypes with a custom advanced interface.
 ![HaloCE Gametype Editor (Advanced)](assets/interface_advanced.png)

-## Information screen
+#### Information screen
 View information and settings.
 ![HaloCE Gametype Editor (Information)](assets/interface_information.png)

+Developed and tested with Halo Custom Edition 1.00.10.0621.

 Release date: `soon`